SALT-NLP/RobustDemo/README.md

 Results will be in the output_dir specified within the script, then use the following command to aggregate the results and have the visualizations:

+See train.py for detailed arguments.

+Results will be in the output_dir specified within the script, then use the following command to aggregate the results and have the visualizations:

 ```bash
 python3 tools/statistics.py --task ner --dataset conll2003 --k 5shots --mode no standard standard_wrong standard_no_l random_totally random_support
 ```

-See tools/sample_greedy.py for more options.
+See tools/statistics.py for more options.